-Anthem Summary of Coverage Books
+Anthem Summary of Benefits and Coverage

 Group life insurance is available to all full-time University employees.
 Premiums are paid by the University.
 This benefit is available to administrative and faculty personnel on the first of the month following employment, and is available to staff and hourly personnel on the first of the month following employment.
 This policy provides life insurance coverage at the rate of one times annual base salary rounded up to the nearest thousand unless the annual salary falls on an even thousand.
 It is payable to the beneficiary, designated by the employee, upon death.
 At the termination of employment, all previously covered employees have the option of converting to an individual policy, at the policy holder's expense.